Emiratisation

-Emiratisation (or Emiratization) is an initiative by the government of the United Arab Emirates to employ its citizens in a meaningful and efficient manner in the public and private sectors.
+Emiratisation (or Emiratization) is an strategic workforce policy implemented by the government of the United Arab Emirates to employ its citizens in a meaningful and efficient manner in the public and private sectors.

+In 2024, the United Arab Emirates had a population of approximately 10 million, with Emirati nationals comprising only about 11% and expatriates accounting for around 88%.
+The Emiratisation workforce policy is a strategic initiative designed to increase the participation of Emiratis in the private sector, address the demographic imbalance, and reduce dependence on foreign labor.